magomimmo/modern-cljs/doc/tutorial-18.md

 needed to be easly read, but mostly what remains after having removed everthing has to do with the needed development libs/tools.

-Here is a cleaned version of the `project.clj` file corresponding to the latest state we reached in the first part ot this tutorial.
+Here is a version of the `project.clj` file corresponding to the latest state we reached in the first part ot this tutorial cleaned from anything has to do with libs/tools supporting the development phase.

 ```clj
 (defproject modern-cljs "0.1.0-SNAPSHOT"